terragrids/dapp/README.md

 If a user's wallet does not own a Terraland NFT and it is currently up for sale, users will see their price, their trading contract ID (i.e. the Algorand Application ID), and a button to buy it for the specified price.
 Buying a Terraland will connect the user's wallet account to the trading Algorand contract for that NFT.
 The NFT is transferred from the contract account to the buyer's wallet account, and the price in ALGO is paid from the buyer's account to the Terragrids Treasury crowdfunding account.
 The contract will keep tracking the NFT, listening to further API calls.
+In a future implementation, users will be able to pick the project they want to contribute to when buying the NFT.
+The Reach smart contract will associate the NFT and the ALGO amount paid into the Terragrids Treasury crowdfunding account to a project contract and its creator's wallet address; this will allow final release of the total contributed amount once the project budget goal has been reached.

 https://user-images.githubusercontent.com/2437709/185997014-dd1061e5-f03e-4f8b-be1c-890685a4c9d8.mov